Xunnamius/strongbox-switchcrypt/README.md

 already set up this way when the `build` directory is the current working directory when running StrongBox.

+Any invocations of `strongbox` or `strongboxctl` must be able to find `../config/zlog_config.conf` from the current working directory.

 StrongBox is by default compiled with `-O3` optimization.
 To compile with a different optimization level, you can use the following: